rahuljones/CSE15L---Lab-Report-2/index.md

 ![Image](Screen%20Shot%202023-01-26%20at%205.49.54%20PM.png)

 Here the Handler method is called.
 This method uses the argument that is passed in through the url of the website.
 In this case, the arguemnt that was passed in was the string "Hello".
 The method takes in the value after the equal sign and adds it to the array of words that are to be printed.
 The value of the array is not the only one that is changed.
-The value of the string that is printed is also changed.
+The value of the string that is printed is also changed to "Hello".

 ![Image](Screen%20Shot%202023-01-26%20at%205.50.21%20PM.png)

-In this second example, the handler method is again called with a new argument .
+In this second example, the handler method is again called with a new argument: "WhatIsUp".
+This method again gets this parameter through the url and using the delimiter of the "=" to find this parameter.
+This paramter is added to the arraylist of the words to change the value of the arraylist to {Hello, WhatIsUp}.
+The value of the string that is printed is also changed to include "WhatIsUp".
-Which methods in your code are called?
-What are the relevant arguments to those methods, and the values of any relevant fields of the class?
-How do the values of any relevant fields of the class change from this specific request?
-If no values got changed, explain why.

 **Part 2: Lab 3 bugs**